RicardoAzuul/code-institute-ms4-fullstack/README.md

 The functional specifications of the site:
 - a responsive website with mobile first design.
 - a main page with a hero image, call to action (join our community) and navbar options indicating the shop and user account functionalities.
-- a navbar which changes if a user is logged in or not.
+- a navbar with menus that if a user is logged in or not.
 - a footer.
-- a profile page, only visible when logged in.
+- a profile page, only accessible when logged in.
 Here members can set up their shopping details, but also personal details which map to exercise and nutrition plans.
 - a page where subscribers can share their progress with other subscribers - not yet implemented.
 - a shop page, containing items for sale.
-Signed in users have the option to review items.
+Signed in users have the option to review items (not yet implemented).
 - a page containing exercises, only available for subscribers - not yet implemented.
 - a page containing nutrition plans, only available for subscribers - not yet implemented.